Academic Team:

 About the FIG:

-Swahili is the fastest growing lingua franca in East, Central & Southern Africa.
-This FIG takes you on a journey [Swahili: Safari] of contemporary issues affecting Africa through the lens of the Swahili language, Culture & Peoples.
-Through FLR 225 & Global Studies, students get to interrogate issues like development, lingering effects of colonialism, climate change and the breath-taking culture of the Swahili Nation [food, music, pop culture].
+This FIG takes you on a journey of contemporary issues affecting Africa through the lens of the Swahili culture, peoples, and language.
+Students get to examine issues like development, lingering effects of colonialism, climate change and experience the breath-taking culture of the Swahili Nation [food, music, pop culture].
 Students will experience the behind-the-scenes of Africa and answer questions like: What is a day like in Africa?
 What is the worldview of the Swahili Nation and what do they consider development?

-Through multi-media texts, guest presentations and other out of class activities, students get to experience Swahili culture and interact with Swahili community on and off-Campus.
-Towards the end of the program, students get to cook and savor a delicious Swahili dish with native Swahili speakers.
-Karibuni!
+Through multi-media content, guest presentations and other out of class activities, students get to experience Swahili culture and interact with Swahili community on and off campus.
+Students get to cook and savor a delicious Swahili dish with native Swahili speakers.

 GLBL 101 Introduction to International Issues - CoreEd or major satisfying course